Kurdistan Region: Transportation

 Iraqi Kurdistan can be reached by land and air.
 By land, Iraqi Kurdistan can be reached most easily by Turkey through the Habur Border Gate which is the only border gate between Iraqi Kurdistan and Turkey.
 This border gate can be reached by bus or taxi from airports in Turkey as close as the Mardin or Diyarbakir airports, as well as from Istanbul or Ankara.
 Iraqi Kurdistan has two border gates with Iran, the Haji Omaran border gate and the Bashmeg border gate near the city of Sulaymaniyah.
 Iraqi Kurdistan has also a border gate with Syria known as the Faysh Khabur border gate.
 From within Iraq, the Kurdistan Region can be reached by land from multiple roads.

-Iraqi Kurdistan has opened its doors to the world by opening two international airports.
-Erbil International Airport and Sulaimaniyah International Airport, which both operate flights to Middle Eastern and European destinations.
-The KRG spent millions of dollars on the airports to attract international carriers, and currently Turkish Airlines, Austrian Airlines, Lufthansa, Etihad, Royal Jordanian, Emirates, Gulf Air, Middle East Airlines, Atlas Jet, and Fly Dubai all service the region.
+Two international airports are located in the region; Erbil International Airport and Sulaimaniyah International Airport, which both operate flights to Middle Eastern and European destinations.
+The KRG spent millions of dollars on the airports to attract international carriers, and currently Turkish Airlines, Austrian Airlines, Lufthansa, Etihad, Royal Jordanian, Emirates, Gulf Air, Pegasus Airlines, Egyptair, Middle East Airlines, Fly Baghdad, Atlas Jet, Iraqi Airways, Wizz Air, Flynas and Fly Dubai all service the region.
 There are at least 2 military airfields in Iraqi Kurdistan.

-Culture and Society

 Languages

 Kurdistan Region is a multilingual region with several languages and dialects.
 The majority of the people speak Kurdish in its various dialects.
 The two main Kurdish dialects in the region are Central Kurdish (Sorani) and Northern Kurdish (Kurmanji), other Kurdish dialects and languages spoken in the region by small communities are Hawrami Kurdish, Southern Kurdish, Arabic, Assyrian, Armenian, and Turkmen.